Course Outline

 Emerging Trends and Future Considerations for Government

-• Anticipating regulatory evolution and global convergence for government compliance
+• Anticipating regulatory evolution and global convergence in AI for government

-• Responsible scaling of AI operations in the enterprise for government agencies
+• Responsible scaling of AI operations in government agencies

 Requirements

-• A comprehensive understanding of enterprise risk, legal, or technology frameworks for government
+• Knowledge of enterprise risk, legal, or technology frameworks for government

 • Experience in executive leadership, cybersecurity, or compliance oversight within the public sector

-• No prior technical knowledge of AI development is required
+• No prior technical knowledge of AI development is necessary

 Audience